Book Your Aqualand & Dolphin Show Tickets Here

-The only combined water park and dolphinarium on the island, Aqualand in Tenerife delivers a family-friendly day out that offers much more than first meets the eye.
+The only combined water park and dolphinarium on the island, Aqualand Costa Adeje (also known as Aqualand Tenerife) delivers a family-friendly day out that offers much more than first meets the eye.

-The show takes place daily at 3.30pm and highlights the dolphins' incredible sense of balance, coordination, speed, agility, and visual capacity.
+The Aqualand Tenerife dolphin show takes place daily at 3.30pm and highlights the dolphins' incredible sense of balance, coordination, speed, agility, and visual capacity.

 Now, from the outside, there's a whole medieval theme going on with castle walls, portcullis, etc. It's impressive.